+This is a free event for MPhil/PhD students with an interest and research in energy and buildings.
 Bill Bordass and Adrian Leaman will lead this highly interactive session, enabling students to think about their own research in the context of the social, technical and political environment.

 In the 1980s, Adrian was working on occupant satisfaction and strategic briefing, while Bill was studying the technical, environmental and energy performance of public and commercial buildings.
 In the 1990s, they worked together on research and consultancy projects that brought together the ‘hard’ and ‘soft’ aspects of building performance.
 They then helped to set up the Usable Buildings Trust, an educational charity dedicated to achieving buildings with better all-round performance through research, development, capacity building and dissemination.

 Bill was awarded an OBE for his services to the architectural and engineering professions and to sustainable development in the 2013 New Year’s Honours List.

 In this interactive session Bill and Adrian will:

 1. Outline their journey of identifying the combinations of human, process and technical factors, both strategic and tactical, that cause buildings to perform well or badly.